lateplate/lateplate.github.io/_posts/2016-05-21-eat-sleep-code-repeat-is-such-bullshit.md

 Look, I get it — Google I/O is a developer conference, and the “eat, sleep, code, repeat” phrase is intended to be a clever way (albeit a completely unoriginal one) of saying “coding is awesome and we want to do it all the time!”
 I appreciate the enthusiasm, I do.

 But there’s a damaging subtext, and that’s what bothers me.
 The phrase promotes an unhealthy perspective that programming is an all or nothing endeavor — that to excel at it, you have to go all in.
 It must be all consuming and the focus of your life.

 Such bullshit.
 In fact it’s the exact opposite.
-At Basecamp I work with some of the best programmers in the world.
-It’s no coincidence that they all have numerous interests and talents far outside of their programming capabilities.

-Whether it’s racing cars, loving art, reading, hiking, spending time in nature, playing with their dog, running, gardening, or just hanging out with their family, these top-notch programmers love life outside of code.

-That’s because they know that a truly balanced lifestyle — one that gives your brain and your soul some space to breathe non-programming air — actually makes you a better programmer.
+A truly balanced lifestyle — one that gives your brain and your soul some space to breathe non-programming air — actually makes you a better programmer.

 Life outside of code helps nurture important qualities: inspiration, creative thinking, patience, flexibility, empathy, and many more.
 All of these skills make you a better programmer, and you can’t fully realize them by just coding.